by Melissa Troutman, Executive Director, Public Herald

-Following the emergency meeting on Septemeber 24th, JKLM opened a Community Outreach Office on 200 N. West St. in Coudersport to handle concerns.
+Following the emergency meeting on Septemeber 24th, JKLM opened a Community Outreach Office on 200 N. West St. in Coudersport to handle concerns and distribute bottled water.
 The office hours are 9:00am to 7:00pm Monday through Friday.
 Additional contact information is available on the “North Hollow Response” website recently launched by JKLM (http://www.northhollowresponse.com/home.html).

 Most recent test results show the chemical Isopropanol JKLM

 poured injected into an uncased well bore at 570ft has been detected in one of six residential water supplies at 15ppm (parts per million).
 Isopropanol is listed as a corrosion inhibitor by the FracFocus Chemical Disclosure Registry and commonly used in hydraulic fracturing.
 Although, JKLM has been denying its connection to fracking and referring to it mainly as a “soap” surfactant and a substance unlikely to be harmful due to dilution.
 (For more about the chemicals detected in water supplies please review story 5 of this series.)

 Isopropanol has a health and fire rating of 2, meaning “moderate,” according to the Material Safety Data Sheet (MSDS) obtained by Public Herald from Colorado well drilling data meant to be on hand for workers.

 Statements released by JKLM following the emergency meeting have gone after Public Herald’s reports, “A second claim, that the chemical involved in this incident is “typically used for fracking infiltrated shallow and subsurface groundwater aquifers” is also inaccurate.
 This natural gas well was not being hydraulically fractured, and these surfactants are commonly used when developing wells on compressed air during the early stages of drilling.”

 On September 27th JKLM released the following press release: